You Use “Search” Every Day …

 How Structured Data Works

 The Schema.org vocabulary is extensive and is constantly evolving.
 It was built to derive detailed clarity about who you are and what you have to offer.
-There are literally hundreds of Schema.org “classes” to choose from.
+There are literally hundreds of Schema.org “Date Type” (also known as “class” or “type”) to choose from.

-A “class” or a “type” is an overarching label that describes the content on a specific page.
+A Data Type is an overarching label that describes the content on a specific page.
 There are specific classes (e.g. “Gated Residential Community”) as well as general classes (e.g. “LocalBusiness”, “Organization”, “Place”, “Person”, “Product”) to choose from.
-Each “class” comes bundled with its own set of required and recommended “properties” that allow you to further label the information on your website related to the “class”.
+Each “data type” comes bundled with its own set of required and recommended “properties” that allow you to further label the information on your website related to the “data type”.

-For instance, you might choose a “Local Business” class to describe your homepage, which would further breakdown into specific properties such as:
+For instance, you might choose a “Local Business” data type to describe your homepage, which would further breakdown into specific properties such as:

 - currency accepted